What is Kefir?

 Several studies have shown that kefir has antimicrobial, antitumor, anticarcinogenic and immunomodulatory activity and also improve lactose digestion.
 Elie Metchnikoff, a Nobel-prize winning biologist at the Pasteur Institute suggested that lactobacilli might counteract the putrefactive effects of gastrointestinal metabolism.

 Generally, kefir grains contain a relatively stable and specific microbiota enclosed in a matrix of polysaccharides and proteins.
 Microbial interactions in kefir are complex due to the composition of kefir grains, which seems to differ among different studies, although some predominant Lactobacillus species are always present.

 Kefir is characterized by its yeast-specific, distinct flavor and an effervescent feeling in the mouth.
-The main products of kefir fermentation are lactic acid, ethanol and CO2, which confer this beverage viscosity, and acidity.
-Diacetyl, acetaldehyde, ethyl and amino acids, as minor components, contribute to the flavor composition.
+The main products of kefir fermentation are lactic acid, ethanol and CO2, which confer this beverage viscosity and acidity.
+Diacetyl, acetaldehyde, ethyl and amino acids, as minor components, contribute to the flavor composition of kefir.

 There are two main types of kefir: milk kefir, and water kefir.
 In milk group we include alternative milk kefir, such as nut, soy, rice or coconut milk, whereas in water group we can include coconut water or fruit juice.
 Basically, each groups is made with fermentation by its corresponding kefir grains.